m-estevezdiaz/FSTSP-Tabu-Search/README.md

 # Flying Sidekick Traveling Salesperson Problem – Tabu Search

-This repository contains an implementation of a **Tabu Search heuristic** for the **Flying Sidekick Traveling Salesperson Problem (FSTSP)**, developed as part of the *Optimization Algorithms* course project.
+This repository contains an implementation of a **Tabu Search heuristic** for the **Flying Sidekick Traveling Salesperson Problem (FSTSP)**, developed as part of the *Optimization Algorithms* FSTSP-Tabu-Search-main.

 The algorithm coordinates a truck and a drone to serve a set of customers, aiming to minimize the total completion time while respecting endurance and synchronization constraints.